bio2kg/bio2kg-etl/README.md

 1. [rmlmapper-java](https://github.com/RMLio/rmlmapper-java): works well with CSV, XML and functions.
 But out of memory quickly for large files (e.g. DrugBank, iProClass)

-2. [RMLStreamer](https://github.com/RMLio/RMLStreamer) (scala): works well with large CSV.
-Not working with XML and functions (e.g. DrugBank, iProClass)
+2. [RMLStreamer](https://github.com/RMLio/RMLStreamer) (scala): works well with large CSV and XML files.
+Not working with functions (e.g. DrugBank, iProClass)

-3. [RocketRML](https://github.com/semantifyit/RocketRML) (js): works well with medium size CSV and XML.
-Limit to 2G file to load.
-Face issues with some resolutions (e.g. PubMed)
+3. [RocketRML](https://github.com/semantifyit/RocketRML) (js): works well with medium size CSV (2G max) and XML.
+Easy to define new functions in JavaScript (no need to rebuild the jar and add turtle files)

 See also: